Skip to main content

 What is a home jurisdiction?

-A home jurisdiction is the province or territory of your primary residence and nursing registration.
+A home jurisdiction is the province or territory of your primary residence and nursing licensure.

 What is a primary residence?